AlessioC31/ds_homework1/README.md

 }
 ```

-In order to use also XML and JSON marshalling formats Go structs are defined with the same structure as the `.proto` file, definitions can be found in `server/structs.go` but they are also reported here:
+In order to use also XML and JSON marshalling formats, Go structs are defined with the same structure as the `.proto` file.
+Definitions can be found in `server/structs.go` but they are also reported here:

 ```go
 package main